powsybl/powsybl-core/docs/configuration/modules/import-export-parameters-default-value.md

 - String
 - List of String

-While the parameters are different from an `Importer` to another, it is impossible to give an exhaustive list of supported properties.
+As the parameters are different from an `Importer` to another, it is impossible to give an exhaustive list of supported properties.
 Please refers to the documentation of each [importer](../../architecture/iidm/importer/README.md).

 ## Examples